coderefinery/mma/_episodes/09-legacy.md

 ### 10) Minimize dependencies

-The less dependencies the better.
+- The less dependencies the better.
+- All dependencies should be documented - this in fact is part of the API.

 ### 11) Maximize cohesion